improbable/k8s-test-infra/prow/pod-utilities.md

 dumped for automatic upload to GCS upon job completion.

 ### How to configure

+In order to use the pod utilities, you will need to configure plank with some settings first.
+See plank's [README](/prow/cmd/plank) for reference.

 ProwJobs may request Pod Utility decoration by setting `decorate: true` in their config.
 Example ProwJob configuration: